Greetings from the Ivanhoe Christmas Tree Farm, modified

-The trees look what bwe have left look good this year.
+The trees look good for what we have left.

 Draught from the last 4 years have put us close to the end.
 Fortunately we

-had planted several years back some BLUE ICE and Carolina Saphire trees
+had planted some BLUE ICE and Carolina Saphire trees

 that did pretty well during the dry years.
 Now this year we did not plant any